-When you are in Newland, you'll notice that it is more blue-collar than most other communities in America.
-43.75% of Newland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Newland is a town of construction workers and builders, service providers, and professionals.
-There are especially a lot of people living in Newland who work in healthcare (8.63%), office and administrative support (8.33%), and law enforcement and fire fighting (6.85%).
+Newland is a blue-collar town, with 38.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Newland is a town of construction workers and builders, service providers, and sales and office workers.
+There are especially a lot of people living in Newland who work in office and administrative support (11.53%), management occupations (10.72%), and maintenance occupations (7.51%).

 Being a small town, Newland does not have a public transit system used by locals to get to and from work.

-The per capita income in Newland in 2010 was $19,329, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,316 for a family of four.
+The per capita income in Newland in 2010 was $16,423, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $65,692 for a family of four.
 However, Newland contains both very wealthy and poor people as well.

+Newland is a very ethnically-diverse town.
 The people who call Newland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newland residents report their race to be White, followed by Black or African-American.
 Newland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.69% of the town’s residents.
-Important ancestries of people in Newland include German, Scots-Irish, Irish, and Scottish.
+People of Hispanic or Latino origin account for 23.34% of the town’s residents.
+Important ancestries of people in Newland include English, German, Irish, and Scottish.